israelias/resume-ux/README.md

 - The site's favicon was generated via [Real Favicon Generator.net](https://realfavicongenerator.net/) following Philippe Bernard's [comprehensive summary on favicons](https://css-tricks.com/favicon-quiz/).
 - [Ashfaq Ahmed](https://codeconvey.com/)'s [time functions](https://codeconvey.com/pure-css-accordion-menu/) and playful, component-based approach to CSS rulesets were a benchmark for its sincere clarity and attention to detail.
 - Quackit's [comprehensive list of CSS3 properties](https://www.quackit.com/css/css3/properties/), definitions, and usage examples helped to sharpen tools utilized in the project, and develop nuanced workflows with a learned and sophisticated shorthand.
+- [AutoPrefixer](https://autoprefixer.github.io/)'s web version was used to manually add vendor prefixes.
 - The development of this README.md takes precedent from various templates and samples throughout Code Institute's course.
 The development of the UX section and Jesse Garret's Five Planes of UX equally take direct inspiration from Code Institute's course.
 - The Slack community at Code Institute, namely the senior leads, for being generous and quick to offer endless assistance and advice.
 - Tutor Support at Code Institute for offering invaluable technical support.